-The purpose of these watercourse setback map layers is to provide potential development applicants with a Streamside Protection and Enhancement Area (SPEA) setback option to consider without having to retain (and pay for) a qualified environmental professional.
+These watercourse setback map layers provide potential development applicants with a Streamside Protection and Enhancement Area (SPEA) setback option to consider without having to retain (and pay for) a qualified environmental professional.

 As noted in Section 523 (5) of the Zoning Bylaw, the City may allow development to proceed if the proposed development remains outside of the SPEA setbacks shown on these watercourse setback map layers.
 Alternatively, under Section 523(6) of the City’s Zoning Bylaw, development applicants may wish to consider applying the Riparian Areas Regulation (RAR) Detailed Assessment methodology to define SPEA setbacks.

 Watercourses coded as Non Fish Habitat (green coding) may also be subject to SPEA setbacks under the Riparian Areas Regulation Detailed Assessment methodology.

 This generalized SPEA mapping was not completed for areas where the RAR does not apply, i.e., regional lands (parks and watersheds), provincial lands, and federal lands and First Nations lands.

 The SPEA setbacks shown on these watercourse setback map layers extend from the top-of-bank or top-of-ravine bank.
 Accurate and precise delineation of the top-of-bank or top-of-ravine bank at the site level was not possible, due to the limited accuracy of the topographic data sets used in the preparation of these layers.
 A development applicant will need to have a registered BC Land Surveyor (BCLS) provide a survey plan showing the top-of-bank/top-of-ravine bank location to confirm on site the SPEA identified on these watercourse setback map layers.